 The Cost of Living Adjustment ("COLA") rider on disability insurance adjusts your monthly benefit for inflation, but as with many financial matters, the devil is in the details.

-COLA is not necessarily a bad choice, but you really need to understand what you're getting by choosing to pay more for the feature.
+COLA is not necessarily a bad choice, but you should understand what you're getting by choosing the feature.

 With most individual disability insurance policies, the adjustment does not begin until the 2nd year that you are actually on claim.
 That might not sound like a big deal, until you consider the fact that most people don't go on claim right after getting their policies.

-If inflation had been pretty low (i.e. not eating away at your benefit too badly), 10 years from now you'd need a $12,190 / month benefit to feel like you're getting $10,000 of value today.
+If inflation had been pretty low at 2% / year (i.e. not eating away at your benefit too badly), 10 years from now you'd need a $12,190 / month benefit to feel like you're getting $10,000 of value today.
 So even though you'd bought the COLA, you'd feel like your benefit was nearly 20% short of what you'd thought you bought.

 In the second year, you'd get one inflation adjustment.
-Most of the COLA riders follow CPI (Consumer Price Index).
+Many COLA riders follow CPI (Consumer Price Index).
 At 2% CPI, your benefit would be $10,200 / month in the second year.

 When Would You Wish You Had COLA?

-If you went on claim not too long after getting your policy and that claim was not the average claim of just under 3 years, but rather a very long-term disability claim, then you might wish you had a COLA rider.
-This experience is unusual, but if this is a scenario that you feel particularly concerned about or feel like you might be a bit more likely to have yourself (say you witnessed an aunt's experience and worry about facing something similar) then it may be worthwhile.
-But we usually find there are better strategies for managing this risk.
+If you went on claim not too long after getting your policy and that claim was not the average claim of just under 3 years, but rather a very long-term disability claim, then you would be very happy to have the COLA rider.
+This experience is less common, but it does happen.
+If this is a scenario that you feel particularly concerned about, or the cost of the COLA rider feels like a modest expense to you, then it can be worthwhile.